-PETH 243 Physical Education/Health in the Elementary School
+KINT 243 Health and Physical Education in the Elementary School 3 hours

-The course provides the teacher with an extensive repertoire of teaching techniques in the elementary physical education program.
+The course provides the student with an extensive repertoire of teaching techniques in the elementary physical education program.
 Emphasis is placed on health-related fitness, skill development, special events, and game development.
-One-half of the course involves a teaching lab where local area elementary students come to the SWAU Gym and are instructed by class members.
+Students will have the opportunity to coordinate lab activities for local elementary school students.
+Includes field experience.
 (Fall)